A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 Sand is composed of loose pieces of rocks, minerals, and soil particles.
 Sand is found in beaches, lakes, rivers, the bottom of oceans, and desserts.

-The constant weathering of landforms such as mountains and hills by natural forces such as rain, wind, and ice over millions of years has to lead to the formation of sand.
+The constant weathering of landforms such as mountains and hills by natural forces such as rain, wind, and ice over millions of years has lead to the formation of sand.

 Sand is granular in texture.
 An individual particle of sand is called a grain.
 Grains of sand can be rounded or angular in shape.
 They range from 1.6 mm to 2 mm in size.
 The color of the sand grains depends upon the geographical location and the environmental conditions of the surrounding place.

-Formation of sand
+Formation of Sand

 Sand formation starts when a landmass breaks down to form rocks.
 These rocks are further broken down into smaller and smaller pieces by nature's forces to form sand.
 Sand formation through natural forces can take anywhere from hundreds to millions of years.